 Publish.
 Read.
 Get Read.

-Random First Lines:This article is about the downsides of smoking! » Read
+Random First Lines:Detailing the feeling of darkness. » Read

 People ask me about my travels; well really speaking I started travelling in May of 1955.
 Against my parents wishes I joined the Merchant Navy in Hamburg, Germany.
 My father wanted me to be a radio-technician.
 It would have been a very interesting Career as I always had been interest in fiddling...

 The story of how a good girl's life turns for the worst when she falls in love with a bad man .

 Book | Updated Oct 17, 2013 | Reads: 16 | Comments: 0 | Likes: 1

 Drinking.
 Dancing.
 Vertebrae snapping.
 Thatâ€™s about all Lloyd Parker can remember from his eighteenth birthday party at The Stairways, his local nightclub.

 As he lies in bed nursing a hangover from hell, his fears grow.
 Why have none of his friends been in touch?
 Where have his parents...

 He got a little drunk the night before and felt obliged to write in his state...